Disease/Disorder

 Initial sites of bleeding may change with age.9

-• Older children and adults –joints, muscle, CNS, and mucosal bleeding are common.
+- Older children and adults –joints, muscle, CNS, and oral or gastrointestinal tract bleeding are common.

 Specific secondary or associated conditions and complications

-Recurrent hemarthrosis may cause joint arthropathy, muscle atrophy, soft tissue contractures, bone mineral density loss and functional disability.
+Recurrent hemarthrosis may cause joint arthropathy, muscle atrophy, soft tissue contractures, bone mineral density loss, chronic pain, and functional disability.
+Life threatening bleeds, such as intracranial hemorrhage, can occur at any age and are the leading cause of mortality in this condition.

 Essentials of Assessment